Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 ### Handling of cache refresh

-When we create a singleton instance of the NetworkServer.LoRaDeviceCache, we start a background periodical check to ensure the device twin for all the devices that connected to the LNS are kept fresh.
+When we create the (singleton) instance of the NetworkServer.LoRaDeviceCache, we start a background periodical task to ensure the device twins for all the devices that connected to that LNS are kept fresh.
+In the case where we need to get a device twin, this could trigger a connection ping-pong.

-This periodical background task is checking if the LNS received a device for such DevEUI in the last 10 minutes, if not the device is removed from cache, otherwise a "get twin" operation is executed for such device.

-In case multiple LNS are handling the same device "XYZ", this is triggering a connection ping-pong.

 Ideally we would need to refresh the cache only if, after reaching out to the function, the LNS is marked as the "winning" one for device "XYZ".

-It is important though to not remove this device from the cache, in case the LNS is still the "losing" gateway.
-If we remove it, this would trigger a "get twin" operation as soon as the next data message is coming in for "XYZ".

-To prevent this, it could be possible to adjust the LastSeen property but not actually refresh the entry in the cache.
+It is marked as the "losing" gateway, we could adjust the LastSeen property but not actually refresh the entry in the cache.

-When the next data message for "XYZ" comes in and an entry is in cache for such device, in the eventuality that the Azure Function is marking our LNS as the new "winning" gateway, we have a stale twin in the cache, to be updated before processing.
+When the next data message for "XYZ" comes in and an entry is in cache for such device, in the event that the Azure Function is marking our LNS as the new "winning" gateway, we have a stale twin in the cache that needs to be updated before processing.

-Alternatives considered, but not viable
+Alternatives considered, but which are deemed not viable

-- Remove entry completely from the cache which is the same as [the section on LoRaDevice not in cache](#data-flow-loradevice-not-in-loradevicecache)
+- Remove device entry from the cache when we are the losing gateway: if we were to do this, a "get twin" operation would be triggered as soon as the next data message is coming in from the device in question.
-- Delay and then call the Function to check whether we are still the losing LNS
-  - Not really a background task anymore
 - Do nothing and accept there will be a potential connection switching periodically (currently every 2 days)
 - Remove the background refresh feature all-together.